 - Reduce artificial light in the evening

 - Sleep in a dark, quiet, cool room, using room darkening curtains if needed

 - Have a good supportive mattress

 For athletes, who really need that extra sleep; it is also recommended that they do nap to catch up.
 It is further suggested that they be very conscious of travel schedules and try sticking to a specific bedtime even when on the road.

 What Athletes Should Look for in a Mattress

 Although athletes can’t choose their mattress when traveling, they can get an extra supportive bed at home.
 The top three considerations when purchasing a mattress to support an athletic career or an active lifestyle are cooling properties, pressure relief, and isolating motion.
 Check out the best mattresses for athletes here.

-The Best Mattresses for Athletes
+Best Mattresses for Athletes of 2023

 If you're an athlete or just like to stay active, check out these mattresses that can help you recover and reduce joint pain while you sleep.